microsoft/xr-development-for-beginners/5-csharp-foundations/2-variables-data-types/README.md

 - *Objective 2*
 - *Objective 3*

-## Prerequisites

 ## Introduction

 Programming languages make use of the computer's memory to 'remember' previous information to be used throughout a program's execution, such as specific values, names and inputs.
 These are stored in allocations of the computer's memory called **variables**.

 *Image of different buckets with different contents* `<image>`